apache/spark/docs/programming-guide.md

   <img src="img/spark-webui-accumulators.png" title="Accumulators in the Spark UI" alt="Accumulators in the Spark UI" />
 </p>

+<div class="codetabs">

+<div data-lang="scala"  markdown="1">

-An accumulator is created from an initial value `v` by calling `SparkContext.accumulator(v)`.
-Tasks running on a cluster can then add to it using the `add` method or the `+=` operator (in Scala and Python).
+A numeric accumulator can be created by calling `SparkContext.longAccumulator()` or `SparkContext.doubleAccumulator()` to accumulate values of type Long or Double, respectively.
+Tasks running on a cluster can then add to it using the `add` method.
 However, they cannot read its value.
 Only the driver program can read the accumulator's value, using its `value` method.

 The code below shows an accumulator being used to add up the elements of an array:

-<div class="codetabs">

-<div data-lang="scala"  markdown="1">

 {% highlight scala %}
 scala> val accum = sc.longAccumulator("My Accumulator")